MichalAW/32.5.Write-code-and-test/README.md

 # 32.5.Write-code-and-test
- Create a function that will calculate the complete jumper's note, and write tests.
+ First contact with testing.
+I Created a function that will calculate the complete jumper's note, and write tests